sugarkube/sugarkube/docs/pseudo-create-cluster.md

 ## Config loading
 Load all `values.yaml` files from the root of the `providers` directory to the target cluster's region, merging values along the way.
 The root path to  the `providers` directory should come from config or on the CLI.
+In the above they're listed under the `vars` key and will be merged depth-first in order.

 ## Prelaunch phase
 Run any prelaunch kapps (e.g. to create KMS keys and S3 buckets for terraform